anand-siva/dotfiles/README.md

 - `space + o + l` outgoing links
 - `space + o + o` open in Obsidian app
 - `space + o + s` search vault

+# image.nvim

+I use `3rd/image.nvim` with the Kitty protocol backend so images render in Ghostty.
+The config lives in `config/nvim/nvim/lua/plugins/image.lua` and enables Markdown image rendering with a max size for windowed display.

+Homebrew installs needed for image rendering:

+- `imagemagick`
+- `ghostscript`
+- `ghostty` (terminal that supports the Kitty graphics protocol)